 Gas in tissues

-Failure to respond to antibiotics that do not have significant anaerobic activity
+Failure to respond to antibiotics that do not have significant activity against anaerobic bacteria

 Anaerobic infection should be suspected when any wound smells foul or when a Gram stain of pus from an infected site shows mixed pleomorphic bacteria but aerobic cultures show no growth.
 Only specimens from normally sterile sites should be cultured anaerobically because commensal anaerobic contaminants may easily be mistaken for pathogens.